-This is a sample itinerary for a 5d/4n trip to the Reserve.
+This is a sample itinerary for a 5D/4N trip to the Reserve.
 There may be variations based on season, water level and weather conditions.
 This means that what you read here may not be exactly what you do during your trip, so please understand this page is not meant as a promise or guarantee of activities; these are just examples.
-Our guides will always choose the best activities to maximize your time and experience in the jungle.
-If you prefer knowing exactly what activities are programmed during your trip, Tapiche may not be a good fit for you.
-Largest group size is 6 guests so that we can approach the animals in small groups.
-We are happy to arrange in advance for groups larger than 6 or for private customized activities like birding and mammalwatching, just contact us
+Our guides will always try to maximize your time and experience in the jungle.
+If you wish to follow a strict itenary, Tapiche might not be a good fit for you.
+The largest group size we host is 6 guests contrary to most other lodges in the area.
+However, if traveling with larger groups or for private customized activities like birding, herping and mammalwatching, just contact us

 Squirrel monkey feasting on wild jungle fruits at the Tapiche Jungle Reserve, Peru